abdulrehmanofficial/mtws/README.md

 # mtws
-React Native App for Model Town Welfare Society Voter List
+React Native App for a Welfare Society Voter List